Submissions

 Citation policy

-Authors should ensure that where material is taken from other sources (including their own published work), the source is clearly cited and that appropriate permission is obtained.
+Authors should ensure that when material is taken from other sources (including their own published work), the source is clearly cited and appropriate permission is obtained.

 Authors should not engage in excessive self-citation of their own work.